 E. A letter of recommendation from an ILR faculty member (This letter should address the specific merits of your proposal, expected outcomes, and budget.
 Allow time for faculty to review your proposal well in advance of the deadline.
 The letter can be sent to Miguelina Tabar, any time before the deadline.)

 Proposals will be reviewed by the ILR International Programs Faculty Committee.
 Awards will be made based on the depth and richness of the proposed activity and on relevancy to an ILR education.
-Incomplete applications, or those submitted after the deadline will not be considered.
+Incomplete applications, or those submitted after the deadline of Wednesday, October 23rd will not be considered.

 If granted an award, to comply with the University's Travel Policy, students applying for this grant will be asked to complete the Travel Registry Form or the ITART Form after award notification.